taskflow/taskflow/README.md

 Cpp-Taskflow has an unified interface for static and dynamic tasking.
-To create a subflow for dynamic tasking, emplace a task callable with one argument of type `tf::SubflowBuilder`.
+To create a subflow for dynamic tasking, emplace a callable on one argument of type `tf::SubflowBuilder`.

 ```cpp
 auto A = tf.silent_emplace([] (tf::SubflowBuilder& subflow) {});